 "Dogugaeshi" was originally commissioned by The Japan Society in 2003.
-The World Premiere was presented at The Japan Society in New York in 2004 and subsequently presented in 2007.
+The World Premiere was presented at The Japan Society in New York in 2004.
 Major support was provided by Creative Capital, Doris Duke Charitable Trust, The Jim Henson Foundation, and MAP Fund for the creation of this work.
 Dogugaeshi received a 2005 Bessie Award and an UNIMA Award for Excellence in Puppetry.

 Theatre Vidy Lausanne (2014)

 Hamilton College, New York (2013)

 The Japan Society's 60th Performing Arts Season NYC (2013)